hayleydoherty/project/README.md

 As part of my investigation I performed some basic analysis of the data using statistical modules available in python.
 One such module is the SciPy.stats module.
 First, I used statistical functions available in this module to determine if the data should be analysed parametrically or non-parametrically.
 This required that the data be tested for homogeneity of variance and normality using the Levene Test and Shapiro Test.
 For data to be tested parametrically, it must satisfy two of the following three assumptions, the data is distributed normally, it displays homogeneity of variance and there are equal number of data points in each of the groups to be tested.

 Below is an example of the code used to perform the Levene test of homogeneity of variance.
-The example below is looking at the sepal width data for all three species of Iris and determining if the spread(variance) od data is simialr between the groups.
+The example below is looking at the sepal width data for all three species of Iris and determining if the spread(variance) of data is simialr between the groups.
 As the p-value is not significant (p-value is > 0.05) we can conclude that the groups disply equal variances.

 	stats.levene(setosa['sepal_width'], versicolor['sepal_width'], virginica['sepal_width'])
 	LeveneResult(statistic=0.6475222363405327, pvalue=0.5248269975064537)